brimstone/go-parser/README.md

 # go-parser
 This is a simple string parser.
 It handles an environment full of variables, and a string to parse it down to a simple true or false boolean value.

+Supports:
+- 'true'
+- 'false'
+- < less than
+- > greater than
+- = Equivalence
+- | boolean OR
+- & boolean AND
+- () Nesting expressions

 ## Requirements
 * golang